appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Validate the evidence indicates application enforces appropriate file type restrictions on file uploads.
+1. Application shall enforce appropriate file type restrictions on file uploads.

 *L2*
-1. Verification shall confirm that the application restricts file uploads to expected file types and that application prevents direct execution of any uploaded content including HTML, JavaScript, and server-side code.
-In cases where the application intends for the user to upload executable file types, ensure the application appropriately sanitizes or sandboxes executable files.
+1. Testing shall confirm that the application restricts file uploads to expected file types and that application prevents direct execution of any uploaded content including HTML, JavaScript, and server-side code.
+In cases where the application intends for the user to upload executable file types, the application shall appropriately sanitize or sandbox executable files.

 ---